SkAbid-a2i/d-nothi-system_Quodo3_all/SYSTEM_UPDATE_SUMMARY.md

 # System Update Summary

 ## Overview
-This update resolves critical database schema issues and implements a comprehensive notification system for the D-Nothi Task Management System.
+This update resolves critical database schema issues and implements a comprehensive notification system for the D-Nothi Team & Activity Management System.
 All components have been verified to work correctly with the TiDB database in production.

 ## Key Fixes and Improvements